tsamaya/aws-lambda-opencage-geocoder/README.md

 });
 ```

-let's improve the code coverage by adding some rainy tests to `geocode.spec.js` file.
+Let's improve the code coverage by adding some rainy tests to `geocode.spec.js` file.

 ```javascript
 describe('Rainy Tests', () => {